picturamundi/36-qui/README.md

 However, the top-row and bottom row of the alpha block also provide long-hold inputs.
 These are inputs which you _could_ access normally by finding them in their assigned layers, but they are also available via hold on the home-row for extra convenience.
 It often feels more effortless to make a quick 120ms+ hold with one finger than to have to make the key combo requires to access another layer.

 The top row accessible keys are for tab-command in applications like web browsers.
-I also use them to control tabs in my IDE, my file explorer, my writing app… and this is why they are home accessible!
+I also use them to control tabs in my IDE, my file explorer, my writing app… this is why they are home accessible!
 The first key opens the first tab, the second key opens the second tab, etc.

 The bottom row accessible keys are for symbols I want to be able to access in the middle of typing without activating another layer.